-You don’t have to be a wine connoisseur to taste a wine at a restaurant to see if its one you will like.
+You don’t have to be connoisseur to see if a wine is one you will like.
 Actually, your role on first tasting a wine that the wait staff pours, is to determine if the wine is spoiled or not — it should not smell or taste unclean.
-If the wine is “unclean” then it exhibits a fault such as being oxidized (sherry-like), very flat (no fruit aromas), exhibiting cork taint (wet cardboard or dirty socks) or Brettanomyces odors (wet dog, horse stable, rotting vegetation).
-If you don’t judge it by smell as oxidized, vinegary-like or smitten with cork taint then the next step is to determine if the wine is relatively in balance for its type.
+If the wine is “unclean” then it exhibits a fault such as being oxidized (sherry-like), sharp and vinegary, very flat (no fruit aromas), exhibiting cork taint (wet cardboard or dirty socks) or having Brettanomyces odors (wet dog, horse stable, rotting vegetation).
+If you don’t judge it by smell as having any of the above off odors, then the next step is to determine if the wine is relatively in balance for its type.

 It can be difficult for less experienced wine drinkers to describe taste faults in an unclean wine.
 Wine should not have any offensive smells.
 You should at least be familiar with oxidized wine in which the color rim is brownish and it smells burnt and nutty.
-While some fortified wines like Sherry, Port, Marsala, and Madeira for instance are intentionally oxidized, this aroma and taste is generally considered a fault in a wine and a reason to return it for another bottle.
+While some fortified wines like Sherry, Port, Marsala, and Madeira for instance are intentionally oxidized yielding a bruised apple or nutty smell.
+This aroma and taste is generally considered a fault in a wine and a reason to return it for another bottle.
 Try to be familiar with the taste of Sherry.

 When should you send the bottle back in a restaurant and ask them to replace the bottle?

-If you really cannot tell if a wine is bad but you really don’t want to drink it, ask the wait staff to give it to someone on the staff that can judge whether the wine is spoiled or not.
+If you really cannot tell if a wine is bad but you really don’t want to drink it, ask the wait staff to give it to someone on the staff such as the manager, the bar tender, or a sommlier that can judge whether the wine is spoiled or not.
 If they say it is ok, go ahead and accept it and vow to learn more by tasting, tasting ,tasting!